couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-basics.markdown

 ```

 [This path can be changed for each node at setup either via the Web UI setup
-wizard, using theREST API](couchbase-manual-ready.html#couchbase-admin-restapi)
-or using the Couchbase CLI:
+wizard, using theREST API](#couchbase-admin-restapi) or using the Couchbase CLI:

 Linux: